 - Now, you need to check whether the sound problem is resolved or not.

-These are a few methods that can help you fixing audio services not responding problem.
+These are a few methods that can help you fix audio services not responding to problems.
 However, these are effective methods that can help you resolve the problems, but you can try other options too.

 One of the easiest ways to fix this audio not responding error is that you should boot your device.
 But before booting your computer, you need to have a solid back data system for your files and data.